-Data visualization isn’t about displaying data; it’s about displaying data in a way that is easier to comprehend—that’s where the real value lies.
+Data visualization design isn’t about displaying data; it’s about displaying data in a way that makes it easier to comprehend—that’s where the real value lies.
 If you want to actually “see” what we mean, take a look at this quick video:

 25 Tips for Data Visualization Design